 When it comes to your expat taxes, there are so many intricacies that you’ll need to consider when figuring your US expat tax return.
 These include:

 In some cases, the Child Care Credit could help you recoup up to 35% of your child care expenses as a tax credit on your US expat tax return, but there are certain considerations you’ll need to make as an expat.
-Taking the time to consider all of the ways you can compile your expat taxes with the FEIE and other tax credits could give you the chance to claim more and pay less out of your pocket!
+Taking the time to consider all of the ways you can compile your expat taxes with the FEIE and other tax credits, including the Nanny Tax Deduction, could give you the chance to claim more and pay less out of your pocket!